ramansbach/pendula/README.md

 [`flake8`](http://flake8.pycqa.org/en/latest/), which automatically checks the code and reports any violations of the PEP8 standard (and checks for other general code hygiene issues), see below.

-### Project Data

-In this case, the project data is rather small, and recorded in csv files.
-Thus, it can be stored alongside the module code.
-Even if the data that you are analyzing is too large, and cannot be effectively tracked with github, you might still want to store some data for testing purposes.

-Either way, you can create a `pendula/data` folder in which you can organize the data.
-As you can see in the test scripts, and in the analysis scripts, this provides a standard file-system location for the data at:

-    import os.path as op
-    import pendula as sb
-    data_path = op.join(sb.__path__[0], 'data')

 ### Testing